arcofs/itpm-transcriber/project-plan.md

+### Project Overview: YouTube Transcript Insights to Obsidian Notes

+**Project Title:** YouTube Transcript Insights Extraction and Integration with Obsidian Notes

+**Description:** This project involves the development of a Python-based application that automates the extraction of transcripts from YouTube videos, processes the content using a Large Language Model (LLM) to generate insightful summaries, and then integrates these summaries directly into an Obsidian notes database hosted locally.

+**Key Features:**

+1. **YouTube Video Processing:**

+    - The application fetches a list of videos from a specified YouTube channel using the YouTube Data API.
+    - For each video, it extracts the transcript using the `youtube-transcript-api`.
+2. **LLM-Powered Insights:**

+    - The extracted transcripts are sent to an LLM (such as GPT-4) to generate insights.
+These insights may include key topics, summaries, sentiment analysis, and actionable points.
+    - The application ensures that the LLM interactions are robust, handling potential errors like rate limits, timeouts, and invalid input formats.
+3. **Markdown Integration with Obsidian:**

+    - The generated insights are formatted as Markdown files.
+    - These Markdown files are automatically saved or updated within a specified Obsidian vault, making them easily accessible for further note-taking and knowledge management.
+4. **Command-Line Interface (CLI):**

+    - Users can interact with the application via a simple CLI, where they can input a YouTube channel ID or video URL and receive the generated insights in their Obsidian notes database.
+    - The CLI also offers options for customizing output, such as selecting specific videos or setting the output file location.

 # Sprint 1: Environment Setup and API Integration (Week 1)

 ## Goal: Set up the development environment and integrate with necessary APIs.